oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

 Note: once instrumentations are enabled, they cannot be disabled.

-### Reparsing metadata
+### Reparsing

-Source information and instrumentation require root nodes to store additional metadata (e.g., tables mapping bytecode indices to source ranges).
-This metadata can contribute significantly to the interpreter footprint, which is especially wasteful if the information is rarely used.
+Bytecode parsing does not materialize metadata or instructions for `Source`, `SourceSection`, `Tag`, and `@Instrumentation` operations by default.
-Bytecode DSL allows a language to omit metadata and *reparse* a node when missing metadata is required.
+Instead, the Bytecode DSL will *reparse* nodes to materialize the metadata/instructions when it is requested.

-For example, the default parsing mode excludes all metadata; operations like `Source`, `SourceSection`, and `Tag` produce no metadata and have no overhead.
-If metadata is required at a later point in time – for example, a source section is requested — the generated interpreter will re-run the parser and store the metadata for subsequent use.
+Reparsing allows Bytecode DSL interpreters to reduce their footprint for metadata that is infrequently used, and also allows you to dynamically enable instrumentation.

+To specify what metadata/instructions to materialize, parse and reparse requests take a [`BytecodeConfig`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/BytecodeConfig.java) parameter.
+There are some pre-defined configurations for convenience (`BytecodeConfig.DEFAULT`, `BytecodeConfig.WITH_SOURCE`, and `BytecodeConfig.COMPLETE`), or you can use the static `newConfigBuilder` method on the generated class to build a specific configuration.
 It may make sense to request some metadata (e.g., source information) on first parse if it is frequently used.
+Note that metadata/instructions are only added; there is no way to "clear" them by requesting less information in a reparse.

-In order to support reparsing, [`BytecodeParser`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/BytecodeParser.java)s **must** be deterministic and idempotent.
+To support reparsing, [`BytecodeParser`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/BytecodeParser.java)s **must** be deterministic and idempotent.
-When extra metadata is requested, the parser is invoked again, and is expected to perform the same series of builder calls.
+When a reparse is requested, the parser is invoked again and is expected to perform the same series of builder calls.
-The parse result (the [`BytecodeRootNodes`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/BytecodeRootNodes.java)) keeps a reference to the parser, so keep in mind that any strong references the parser holds may keep heap memory alive (e.g., source file contents or ASTs).
+The [`BytecodeRootNodes`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/BytecodeRootNodes.java) result from the parse retains a reference to the parser, so keep in mind that any strong references the parser holds may keep some objects (e.g., source file contents or ASTs) alive in the heap.

-The metadata to include is specified by a [`BytecodeConfig`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/BytecodeConfig.java).
-There are some predefined configurations like `BytecodeConfig.DEFAULT` for convenience, but you can also specify a specific configuration using a `BytecodeConfig.Builder` (use the static `newConfigBuilder` method on the generated class).
-Metadata is only added; there is no way to "clear" information by requesting less information in a reparse.
+Reparsing updates the [`BytecodeNode`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/BytecodeNode.java) for a given root node.
+When the bytecode changes, any compiled code for the root node is invalidated, and the old bytecode is invalidated in order to transition active (on-stack) invocations to the new bytecode.

 ### Bytecode introspection